-The growth of desirable bacteria in the digestive tract of chickens has promoted as a mechanism for reducing undesirable pathogenic bacteria of the intestine.
-There are several studies showing that effects of lactose (1,2,3, 4) in the diet for ability to control Salmonella in poultry ,however, Nisbet et al.(1994) (5),observed little reduction of Salmonella colonization 10 day old broilers fed 2% lactose.
-In spite of chickens lake lactase but chicks consuming lactose had ceca that were distended as compared with the controls and the cecal contents were foamy (1,4).
-It well documented that chicks are highly susceptible to Salmonella spp. colonization than older chickens (6), Salmonella colonize through the adhesive filamentous appendages which are called fimbriae and the type is based on the haema-gglutinating properties the bacteria, type 1 fimbriae agglutinate RBCs of most mammalian species, this agglutination is inhibited by mannose and agglutinating activity is mannose sensitive (7).
-Type 2 fimbriae are adhesive appendages but insensitive to mannose (8).
+The growth of desirable bacteria in the digestive tract of chickens has been promoted as a mechanism for reducing undesirable pathogenic bacteria of the intestine.
+There are several studies showing that effects of lactose (1,2,3,4) in the diet for ability to control Salmonella in poultry ,however, Nisbet et al.(1994) (5),observed little reduction of Salmonella colonization 10 day old broilers fed 2% dietary lactose.In spite of chickens lake lactase but chicks consuming lactose had ceca that were distended as compared with the controls and the cecal contents were foamy (1,4).It well documented that chicks are highly susceptible to Salmonella spp. colonization than older chickens (6), Salmonella colonize through the adhesive filamentous appendages which are called fimbriae and the type is based on the haema-gglutinating properties of the bacteria, type 1 fimbriae agglutinate RBCs of most mammalian species, this agglutination is inhibited by mannose and agglutinating activity is termed the mannose sensitive (7).
+Type 2 fimbriae are appendages adhesive but also are insensitive to mannose (8).
 Salmonella spp.

 Have type1and 2 fimbriae but type 1 is the most prevalent.
-These susceptibility of chicks due to the lack of the mature micro flora there for providing chicks anaerobic bacterial cultures from cecal contents of mature chickens increases resistance to colonization by Salmonella (9), which now called probiotics anther interested approach is prebiotics that substrates which give via diet or water to enhance the intestinal flora of chicks such carbohydrates (mannose, lactose)(10,11,12), third approach is mean mixture synbiotic which is prebiotics and probiotics giving together to chicks (2,11,13,).Chickens intestinal flora well decrease Salmonella micro colonization of chicks intestine by competing for attachment sites on intestinal wall (14) by producing or bacteriostatic or cidal short chain VFA(1,2),that inhibited the growth enteropathgens (15).
+These susceptibility of chicks due to the lack of the mature micro flora there for providing chicks anaerobic bacterial cultures from cecal contents of mature chickens increases resistance to colonization by Salmonella (9), which now called probiotics anther interested approach is prebiotics that means substrates which give via diet or water to enhance the intestinal flora of chicks such carbohydrates (mannose, as lactose)(10,11,12), third approach is synbiotic which is mean mixture of prebiotics and probiotics giving together to (2,11,13,).
+Chickens intestinal chicks micro flora well decrease Salmonella colonization of chicks intestine bv competing for attachment sites on the intestinal wall (14) or by producing bacteriostatic or cidal short chain VFA(1,2), that inhibited the growth of enteropathgens (15).
 The addition of lactose to the feed or water further enhances Salmonella spp. colonization resistance in broilers inoculated with anaerobic culture of cecal micro flora (2, 16).
 Salmonellas spp.
-Found in poultry appears to colonize the digestive tract during the first few weeks of life and susceptibility colonization decrease with age of the birds, once these bacteria establishes growth in the digestive tract, it can remain there throughout the chick's life while being shed in the feces (17).
-Also other types of sugars were tested for prevention of Salmonella such as lactose or mannose which reduce the bacterial adherence to the intestinal epithelial cells because Salmonella to occur the bacteria must first colonize in host intestinal epithelium which this process has been recognized as a vital step in the infectious process (18), or enhances the microflora population and its static or cidal substrates but with no such results of glucose, galactose and arabinose (7,10,11,13,17),attachment doesn't occur they are expelled by the host physical mechanical defense mechanisms such as peristaltic movement and mucous secretions.
+Found in poultry appears to colonize the digestive tract during the first few weeks of life and susceptibility to colonization decrease with age of the birds, once these bacteria establishes growth in the digestive tract, it can remain there throughout the chick's life while being shed in the feces (17).
+Also other types of sugars were tested for prevention of Salmonella such as lactose or mannose which reduce the bacterial adherence to the intestinal epithelial cells because for Salmonella to occur the bacteria must first colonize in host intestinal epithelium which this process has been recognized as a vital step in the infectious process (18), or enhances the microflora population and its static or cidal substrates but with no such results of glucose, galactose and (7,10,11,13,17),arabinose .and if attachment doesn't occur they are expelled by the host physical mechanical defense mechanisms such as peristaltic movement and mucous secretions.
 The objective of the present study was to examine the role or degree of dietary lactose and administration of lactose in drinking water in providing resistance to Salmonella in broilers.